Voters overwhelmingly approve bonds

 Though both votes resulted in landslide victories, a tweet by the Rhode Island Board of Elections highlighted the fact that less than 13 percent of eligible voters in the town turned out for the referendum, though such low numbers are not uncommon during local votes.
 The official vote numbers will be released on Nov.
 12 when they are certified.

-In all, though the passage of both measures is considered a victory by both the town council and the school committee, local officials say the greatest benefits will be passed on to the town’s residents as both bonds will allow East Greenwich to maintain its growing reputation for excellence in environmental consciousness.
+In all, though the passage of both measures is considered a victory by both the town council and the school committee, local officials say the greatest benefits will be passed on to the town’s residents as both bonds will allow East Greenwich to maintain its growing reputation for excellence in environmental consciousness and superior academic offerings.

 (0) comments